York Faculty appointed to the Graduate Program in Critical Disability Studies

 Address: Room 425, HNES Building;

-Dr. Marina Morrow has a research focus in critical health policy that explores the following themes: 1) Mental health reform, service provision and access to health services, 2) Mental health and social inequity, 3) Mental health, citizen engagement and social justice, 4) Neoliberal reforms, gender and health and, 5) Intersectional theory and approaches in mental health.
+Dr. Marina Morrow is the current Chair of the School of Health Policy and Management.
+She has a research focus in critical health policy that explores the following themes: 1) Mental health reform, service provision and access to health services, 2) Mental health and social inequity, 3) Mental health, citizen engagement and social justice, 4) Neoliberal reforms, gender and health and, 5) Intersectional theory and approaches in mental health.
 Before joining the School of Health Policy and Management Marina was a charter faculty member in the Faculty of Health Sciences as Simon Fraser University in BC.
 Marina is the lead editor of Critical Inquiries for Social Justice in Mental Health, forthcoming University of Toronto Press.
 Marina’s research strongly supports public scholarship and collaborative research partnerships with community-based organizations, health care practitioners, advocates and policy decision makers.

 Dr. Roxanne Mykitiuk is an Associate Professor at Osgoode Hall Law School, York University where she teaches in the areas of Disability Law, Health Law, Bioethics and Family Law.
 She is the Director of the Disability Law Intensive clinical program.
 From 1990-1992 she was Senior Legal Researcher for the Canadian Royal Commission on New Reproductive Technologies.
 From 2002-2006 she was a member of the Ontario, Advisory Committee on Genetics and from 2005-2008, she was a member of the Ethics Committee of the Society of Obstetricians and Gynecologists of Canada.
 In 2009 Professor Mykitiuk was scholar in residence at the Law Commission of Ontario working on the Disability and Law Project.
 She is currently on the Board of Directors of ARCH Disability Law Clinic.
 Professor Mykitiuk was the Chair of York University’s Senate from 2013-2015.